XeniaMLopes/ProjectBioinfoCourse2016/README.md

 # ProjectBioinfoCourse2016
-Final project for the course Practical Bioinformatics for Biologists Population Genetics (Microsatellites)
+Final project for the course Practical Bioinformatics for Biologists - Population Genetics (Microsatellites) Vania E. Rivera-Leon and Xênia M. Lopes

+Five files:
+Pipe.sh (main file - wrapper)
+Microsat.R (conduct exploratory population genetic analysis) Map.R (Create a map with the sample locations)
+HW.py (Retrieve number of loci not in HW equilibrium) Coordinates.py (Format file to be run in Map.R)